Drugs A - Z

 - chronic nasal problems, like allergies or sinusitis

 - heart disease, angina, irregular heartbeat or previous heart attack

 - high blood pressure

 - stomach problems or ulcers

 - an unusual or allergic reaction to nicotine, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

-How should I use this medicine?You should stop smoking completely before using the nasal spray.
+How should I use this medicine?You should stop smoking completely before using this nasal spray.
 Follow the directions carefully.
 Use exactly as directed.
 Blow nose gently to clear nasal passages.
 Tilt head back slightly and administer the prescribed amount of nasal spray.
 Do not sniff, swallow, or inhale through the nose as the spray is being given.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.